KyroChi/pluribus-puppet/README.md

 ---
 ### pn_vrouter_if

 Manage vRouter IP interfaces and vRouter VRRP interfaces.
 If you are creating a VRRP interface you must specify both `vrrp_ip` and `vrrp_priority`, otherwise and IP interface will be created.
 When you create a VRRP interface, pn_vrouter_if creates an IP interface AND a VRRP interface in one resource deceleration.
+If you don't create a vRouter prior to creating a vRouter interface the interface will make one.
+If you create a vRouter after a vRouter interface with a diffrent name the vRouter interface will be removed.
+Be careful and use Before and Require statements.

 #### Properties